Selections @ Devlali

 Parade State

-While commanding our Regiment – 125 Surveillance and Target Acquisition (SATA) Regiment, I attended office mostly on Friday afternoons.
-That was when I signed those official documents which required the Commanding Officer’s (CO) signatures like the Daily Parade State.
+While commanding our Regiment – 125 Surveillance and Target Acquisition (SATA) Regiment – I attended office mostly on Friday afternoons.
+That was when I signed the official documents requiring the Commanding Officer’s signature, most notably the Daily Parade State.

-I was a single parent CO with Marina having migrated to Canada.
-Bringing up our two primary school going children, feeding them, sending them to school, ensuring that they did their homework, making them take bath, etc – all fell on my shoulders.
+At the time, I was a single parent CO.
+Marina had already migrated to Canada, and the responsibility of bringing up our two primary school–going children – feeding them, sending them to school, ensuring homework was done, making them bathe – all fell on my shoulders.
+Command had to coexist with parenthood.

-For the uninitiated, Daily Parade State is a large table giving out details of soldiers and officers authorised and posted to the Regiment and their daily whereabouts.
-This report is compiled daily by the Regiment/ Battery Havildar (Sergeant) Major (RHM/ BHM) the previous evening, showing the whereabouts of the soldiers as of the next morning at 8 AM.
+For the uninitiated, the Daily Parade State is a large table detailing every officer and soldier authorised and posted to the Regiment, along with their daily whereabouts.
+Compiled each evening by the Regimental or Battery Havildar Major (RHM or BHM), it shows the status of all personnel as of 8 AM the following morning.

-Daily Parade State in the Regiment and Batteries is compiled by the Detail Master.
-He is the understudy to the RHM/ BHM and is a soldier with good handwriting and skill at mental maths.
-He provides all secretarial help to the RHM/ BHM.
-Battery Detail Masters prepare the Parade State of the Battery in the evening and hand it over to the Regimental Detail Master, who compiles the Regimental Parade State.
+The Detail Master, the understudy to the RHM or BHM, is responsible for compiling the Parade State.
+Typically a soldier with good handwriting and skill at mental arithmetic, he provides all secretarial support to the RHM and BHM.
+Battery Detail Masters prepare their Battery’s Parade State in the evening and hand it over to the Regimental Detail Master, who then compiles the Regimental Parade State.

-We were always short of manpower as the soldiers had to avail their leave too.
-Our Section/ Platoon Commanders always managed the show – often with the radio operator or driver doubling up as radar operator or surveyor and so on.
-Clerks were well utilised as radio operators and surveyors or to assist the chefs in the kitchen, so were the tradesmen.
+We were always short of manpower, as soldiers also needed to avail their leave.
+Yet our Section and Platoon Commanders managed the show admirably, often with radio operators or drivers doubling as radar operators or surveyors.
+Clerks were utilised as radio operators, surveyors, or kitchen assistants.
+Tradesmen pitched in.
 Even the Religious Teacher was not spared.

-Failure or a short-fall of the Range Detail meant the CO being summoned by the General – the Commandant, School of Artillery.
-Our RHM and BHMs ensured that all Range Details were executed well.
-They had their own methodology to deal with shortcomings.
-Whatever it was, I was never summoned by the General.
+Failure or shortfall in Range Detail resulted in the CO being summoned by the General – the Commandant of the School of Artillery.
+Our RHM and BHMs ensured that all Range Details were executed flawlessly.
+They had their own methodologies for dealing with shortcomings.
+Whatever they did, I was never summoned by the General.

-Every morning, the BHMs presented their Parade State to their Battery Commander while the RHM presented the same to the Adjutant and then to the Second-in-Command, finally to the CO.
-The Daily Parade state is an auditable document to account for ration drawn from the Supply Depot for the soldiers.
-Hence, it is mandatory for the CO to sign it.
+Every morning, BHMs presented their Parade State to their Battery Commander, while the RHM presented the Regimental Parade State to the Adjutant, then to the Second-in-Command, and finally to the CO.
+The Daily Parade State is an auditable document used to account for rations drawn from the Supply Depot for the soldiers.
+Hence, the CO’s signature is mandatory.

-Three months into command, RHM Kaptan Singh summoned all his courage and asked “Sir, how come you do not ask any question while you sign the Parade State?
-You tell me to turn the pages and place my finger where you are to sign.
-You do not even look at it.”
+Three months into command, RHM Kaptan Singh summoned enough courage and asked, “Sir, how come you do not ask any questions while you sign the Parade State?
+You simply tell me to turn the pages and place my finger where you are to sign.
+You do not even look at it.

 Why this question now?”
 I asked, knowing the answer well.

-Your predecessor used to grill me for over ten minutes every morning about various figures in the Parade State like number of soldiers on leave, soldiers on various out-station duties, etc. I know that you know about every soldier,” RHM Kaptan Singh explained.
+Your predecessor used to grill me for over ten minutes every morning about various figures in the Parade State – number of soldiers on leave, soldiers on various out-station duties, and so on.
+I know that you know about every soldier,” RHM Kaptan Singh explained.

 Thank God!
-You had to suffer this agony for only ten minutes; I had to over 30 minutes,’ I thought.
+You had to suffer this agony for only ten minutes; I had to endure over thirty,‘ I thought.

 My mind raced back to my Battery Commander days.
-Then also, I hardly paid any attention to the figures reflected on the Parade State, but our CO wasn’t so.
-He believed that every figure reflected on the Parade State was the gospel truth.
+Even then, I had hardly paid attention to the figures on the Parade State.
+But our CO then was not of the same disposition.
+He believed that every figure on the Parade State was gospel truth.

-He summoned each Battery Commander and questioned about the number of soldiers on leave or on out-station details, etc and I used to rattle out some numbers.
-Then he summoned our BHM and asked the very same question.
+He summoned each Battery Commander and questioned us about the number of soldiers on leave or on out-station details.
+I always rattled off some numbers.
+Then he summoned our BHM and asked the very same questions.
 What a pathetic example of command!

 Now I had to justify my blind signing of the Parade State to RHM Kaptan Singh.